fudan-zvg/SOFT/README.md

 ## Get Started

 ### Train
-We have two implementations of Gaussian Kernel: the trick implemented by `PyTorch` and the exact form of Gaussian function implemented by `cuda`.
+We have two implementations of Gaussian Kernel: `PyTorch` version and the exact form of Gaussian function implemented by `cuda`.
 The config file containing `cuda` is the cuda implementation.
-We **recommend** using the `cuda` version for its better numerical stability.
+Both implementations yield same performance.
 Please **install** SOFT before running the `cuda` version.
-Both implementations yield same performance.
 ```shell
 ./dist_train.sh ${GPU_NUM} --data ${DATA_PATH} --config ${CONFIG_FILE}
 # For example, train SOFT-Tiny on Imagenet training dataset with 8 GPUs